Today's Articles

 *On this date in 2018, the Medal of Honor to Sergeant Major John L. Canley, United States Marine Corps (Retired), for conspicuous gallantry.

-Representative Julia Brownley sponsored a bill in Congress for Canley's Navy Cross to be upgraded to the Medal of Honor.
-On December 21, 2017, the House of Representatives waived the 5-year time limit for the award of the Medal of Honor, and the Senate later took similar action.
+Representative Julia Brownley sponsored a bill in Congress to upgrade Canley's Navy Cross to the Medal of Honor.
+On December 21, 2017, the House of Representatives waived the 5-year time limit for the award, and the Senate later took similar action.
 Secretary of Defense Jim Mattis recommended the upgrade to President Donald Trump, who approved the award.

 Reference: